The12thAstronaut/The12thAstronaut.github.io/Community.markdown

 order: 6
 ---

-Outreach
-Our Outreach team, led by Lauren Brady, is constantly working to engage students and community members.
+Our **Outreach team**, led by Lauren Brady, is constantly working to engage students and community members.
 This academic year, we have worked with the Texas A&M Engineering Outreach team and the Microsoft EPIC program.
 So far, the team has impacted 600+ students and community members through facilitating programs.
 Events the team has supported: